ZERICO2005/PortCE/README.md

 2. PortCE code

-You will need to include PortCE.h in your code.
+You will need to include PortCE.h as the **LAST** header in your code.

 `void PortCE_initialize(const char* window_title)`<br>
 Initialize PortCE at the beginning of your code.
 You may also pass in the name of your program.